 Top of the page

 Many people have no side effects from COVID-19 vaccines.
 If you do have side effects, they tend to be mild and go away in a few days.
-Side effects may include:
+Common side effects may include:

 Call Health Link at (811) to report any serious or unusual side effects.
 It’s rare to have a serious side effect.